-It is generally considered that a property with more than 100 years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |